CarlMears/ACCESS_assemble_dataset/README.md

 The `add_imerg_rain_Rate_to_ACCESS_output.py` script adds a rain rate to the dataset, dereived by resmapling the IMERG 3 hourly rain rate product.

 **Positional Arguments:**
-- access_root: Path to location of daily ACCESS files
+- `access_root`: Path to location of daily ACCESS files
-- temp_root: Path to location to store temporary files
+- `temp_root`: Path to location to store temporary files
-- start_date: first day to process, in YYYY-MM-DD format
+- `start_date`: first day to process, in YYYY-MM-DD format
-- end_date: last day to process, in YYYY-MM-DD format
+- `end_date`: last day to process, in YYYY-MM-DD format
-- sensor: name of the sensor - currently only 'amsr2' is supported
+- `sensor`: name of the sensor - currently only 'amsr2' is supported
-- target size: size of the resampled footprint in km
+- `target_size`: size of the resampled footprint in km
-- version (not implemented yet): version of the dataset, e.g. r01v00
+- `version` (not implemented yet): version of the dataset, e.g. r01v00

 **Example Command:**
 ```